carinogurjao/carinogurjao.github.io/_pages/about.md

 <h2> Bio </h2>

+I am a postdoctoral research scientist at Columbia University.
+I am passionate about omics data analysis and integration for cancer research.

 <h2> Research </h2>

 I study DNA patterns in the tumor genome.
 I aim to better understand which factors shape these patterns and how they can in return inform clinical decisions.